NeilJustice/ZenUnitAndMetalMock/README.md

 ![ZenUnit and MetalMock Code Structure As It Appears In Visual Studio 2019 On Windows](Screenshots/ZenUnitAndMetalMockInVisualStudio2019.png)

-### Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, and UndefinedBehaviorSanitize ZenUnit and MetalMock's C++ Code and SonarQube Scan ZenUnit and MetalMock's Python Code
+### Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, and UndefinedBehaviorSanitize ZenUnit and MetalMock's C++ Code and Mypy-Flake8-Pylint-SonarQube ZenUnit and MetalMock's CI/CD Python Code

 A Jenkins Blue Ocean build pipeline builds the following ZenUnit and MetalMock Jenkins jobs on Fedora 33 with Clang 11.0.0 and GCC 10.2.1:

 ![Linux Jenkins Jobs](Screenshots/Linux/LinuxJenkinsJobs.png)

-### Windows Jenkins Jobs Which Build and Cppcheck ZenUnit and MetalMock's C++ Code and Mypy-Flake8-Pylint-SonarQube ZenUnit and MetalMock's Python Code
+### Windows Jenkins Jobs Which Build and Cppcheck ZenUnit and MetalMock's C++ Code and Mypy-Flake8-Pylint-SonarQube ZenUnit and MetalMock's CI/CD Python Code

 A Jenkins Blue Ocean build pipeline builds the following ZenUnit and MetalMock Jenkins jobs on Windows 10 with Visual Studio 2019: